Ybalrid/FreeHugsBSD/README.md

-FreeBSD Source:
+FreeHugsBSD Source:
 ---------------

+**This is a fork of the FreeBSD kernel.
+All the same, but we do accept virtual hugs**

-This is the top level of the FreeBSD source directory.
+This is the top level of the FreeHugsBSD source directory.
 This file was last revised on:
-$FreeBSD$
+$FreeHugsBSD$

 For copyright information, please see the file COPYRIGHT in this directory (additional copyright information also exists for some